QPThree/101d1/class01.md

 ### What is a 'Script'?

-Ease up Romeo, this isn't your Juliet kind of script.
+Ease up Romeo, this isn't quite your Juliet kind of script.
 Human's use recipes, manuals, or handbooks in order to accomplish certain tasks.
-In Javscript, we use **scripts** to tell the computer our instructions to complete a task.
+In Javascript, we use **scripts** to tell the computer our instructions to complete a task.
 Luckily, computer's are compliant and obey our tasking.
+Unluckily, computers do poor with vague instructions.
+For a successful script, our coded instructions need to be thorough.

 When coming up with a script you should first define a clear goal of the script.
 It should be specific and clear.

 Once a goal is established you can begin designing your script.
-This doesn't have to be a bug-proofed javascript file.
+This doesn't have to be a bug-proofed javascript file quite yet.
 You can simply write down a wireframe or blueprint of the steps in your script.
+Give yourself or your team an outline of how the script will run, and what components it will have.

 Finally, code each step of your script and stick with it!
 With persistance and attention to detail your script will be up and running in no time.

 ### Computer's and the World Around Them

 Like it or not, anything in the 'real' physical world can be represented by data.
 With computers we can use collected data to develop models of the world around us.
-These models may represent our hotel and tell us how many rooms are available.
+These models may represent a hotel and tell us how many rooms are available on a given night.
 Other models might use physical characteristics and traits of a baseball player in order to tell the Oakland Athletics who to draft to their team.
+Possibilities are endless.
+It what makes programming so exciting!

 In computer programming, **objects** are used to represent physical *things*. **Properties**, in programming, represent *characteristics* about those **objects**.  **Functions** and **methods** represent *actions* that those objects can take.
 While considerably overwhelming at first, these terms and usages will make sense in due time.